ClaireLally8/StudyPal/testing.md

     - Now, go to the topic and check off the topic, differentiation.
     - Your lecturer has emailed, standard deviation is no longer on the exam, so you must delete everything from the application about standard deviation, note and topic.
     - Logout of your account.

+#### Manual Testing

+In order to ensure the application functioned as required, I manually tested all aspects of the deployed site.

+**Home Page**
+- Checking links in navbar to home, login and register pages redirects.
+    - Functioning correctly & as expected
+- Checking links in footer, to ensure jump to top, login, register reidrect work.
+    - Functioning correctly & as expected

+**Login Page**
+- Check logging in with insufficent email address (no @ format, no . format)
+    - Functioning correctly & as expected
+- Check logging in with an address that isn't a registered email.
+    - Functioning correctly & as expected - however adjusted flash message and re-direct path to enhance overall user experience.
+- Testing URL to redirect to registration page.
+    - Functioning correctly & as expected

+**Register Page**
+- Check registering with insufficent email address (no @ format, no . format)
+    - Functioning correctly & as expected
+- Check registering with an already registered email address
+    - Functioning correctly & as expected - however adjusted flash message and re-direct path to enhance overall user experience.
+- Testing URL to redirect to login page.
+    - Functioning correctly & as expected

+**Subjects Page**
+- Check creating a subject button
+    - Functioning as expected
+- Check adding a subject with no subject name
+    - Modal closing without flashing error on lack of subject name.
+RESOLVED: Resolved by the removal of the `modal-close` classname in the HTML for the modals.
+- Check creating a topic button
+    - Functioning as expected
+- Check creating a blank topic with no name
+    - Functioning as expected
+- Check creating a topic defaulting to subject where '+' was clicked
+    - Not functioning - marked in known issue as unable to resolve.
+- Check marking a topic as complete & unchecking complete
+    - Functioning as expected
+- Deleting a topic
+    - Functioning as expected

+**Notes Page**
+- Check creating a note button
+    - Functioning as expected
+- Check adding a note with no note content
+    - No error returned.
+Issue resolved & updated.
+- Check adding a note with no subject
+    - Functioning as expected
+- Check adding a note with no title
+    - Functioning as expected
+- Check editing a note to make blank
+    - No error returned.
+Issue resolved & updated.
+- Check deleting a note
+    - Functioning as expected

+**Logout**
+- Check Logout functionality
+    - Functioning as expected